rambo/attiny_boards/README.md

 ## TODO

   - Add diodes to protect against reverse and over -voltage (with indicator led ?)
-  - In the 85/84 boards move the ISP header a bit farther away from the port header so there's room for connectors
+  - In the 85/84 boards move the ISP header a bit farther away from the port header so there's room for both connectors while having both headers on the same side of the board.
-  - simple board to break the ISP header into normal 2.54mm pitch pogo-pins in the same order (those pins unfortunately do not fit into the cable connector directly), this I might simply do with stripboard.
+  - simple board to break the ISP header into normal 2.54mm pitch pogo-pins in the same order (those pins unfortunately do not fit) into the cable connector directly), did this on stripboard and then realized dotboard would have been much better.